 Sundarbans is the largest mangrove forest in the world spread between India and Bangladesh.
 60% of the forest is located in Bangladesh, and this part of the forest is the densest and diverse with flora and fauna.
 Only in the Bangladesh part of Sundarbans, you can have a true experience of the mangrove forest.

 To visit Sundarbans, you must book with a tour operator – no way to visit it on your own.
-A tour of this forest with a wrong tour operator could be a complete waste of time and money.
+A tour of this forest with the wrong tour operator could be a complete waste of time and money.
 Here is a list of the best things to do in Sundarbans, which you must check if a tour operator is offering before going on a tour with them.

-Best things to do in Sundarbans
+Best things to do in the Sundarbans Mangrove Forest

 Sundarbans is a very big forest with so many places to go and so many things to do.
 Before visiting the forest, you must know where you need to go and what you need to do.
-Here is a list of 08 best experience you must have in Sundarbans for the ultimate experience of the largest mangrove forest on earth.
+Here is a list of 08 best experiences you must have in Sundarbans for the ultimate experience of the largest mangrove forest on earth.

 Morning boat ride on a canal